derivia/study-notes/notes/PERSONAL-NOTES.md

     - It acts as an intermediary between different parts of an application or between different applications in a queued manner.
     - Imagine that in a few days, a new Marvel movie is set to be released.
 Many users visit a hypothetical website, "https://movietickets.com," to reserve their tickets for the movie.
 However, the system does not use a queue to handle the high demand, resulting in failures.
     - Implementing a queue ensures that even under heavy loads, the application continues to respond, albeit at a slower pace.
-- Nginx
-    - Generally it's used for load balancing and proxies.